 All the way through the course you'll be working on realistic requirements - but you don't need to be a coder or know any particular programming language - I've prepared for you a set of Docker images, and your job is to use Kubernetes to get these images running.

-We'll also discover that the developers have made some bad mistakes in their code, by analysing the run time performance of the cluster!
+We'll also discover that the developers have made some bad mistakes in their code, by analyzing the run time performance of the cluster!

 As always, I'm here to answer questions and I aim to respond within 48 hours.

 - Anyone wanting to use Kubernetes on live production projects

 - We will be using AWS in the later sections of the course (optional); all AWS concepts are explained so this is a great start if you're new to the cloud, but be aware that AWS do charge for usage.